-С neck which use(s) of funds in section 135 of Perkins V are supported under this narrative: ☐ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. support personnel, career guidance and academic counselors, or paraprofessionals. or occupations. ☐ 4.
-Support integration of academic skills into CTE programs and programs of study. ☐ 5.
-Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. □ Not Applicable
+Check which use(s) of funds in section 135 of Perkins V are supported under this narrative:

+□ 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities.

+≥ 2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals.

+⊠ 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.

+4. Support integration of academic skills into CTE programs and programs of study.

+□ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

+□ 6.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.